geneerik/pltsci-sdet-assignment/README.md

 ==========================================

 ## Introduction
 This repository is a response to demonstrate how to use Gherkin BDD via [CodeceptJS](https://codecept.io/) to perform REST API testing against a Spring based Java web app.
-It provides a clear set of instructions and supplies the necessary components to provide easily reproducibnle results.
+It provides a clear set of instructions and supplies the necessary components to provide easily reproducible results.
 Please find the initial inquiry [here](README-Request.md).
 The requests are enumerated and ellaborated upon below, along with information on how this repository answers said inquiry.

 ### Requested features
 * Implemented using any BDD framework (e.g. Cucumber or [Codecept.js](https://codecept.io/bdd/#gherkin))